qu3vipon/drf-service-layer/README.md

 ### Description

 If you add `@service_layer` decorator to your serializer, you can access the service layer through `self.serivce`.
-And the decorator explicitly notifies you that the serializer is connected to the service layer.
+The decorator explicitly notifies you that the serializer is connected to the service layer.

 ## Inspired by